No results found. Try again with different words?

 • Media Translation

-Step 3 – Activate all installed WPML plugins;
+Step 3 – Activate all installed WPML plugins.

 Step 4 – When you activate the “WPML Multilingual CMS” plugin, you will see a notification in your Dashboard to start configuring WPML.
-You can click on the “Configure WPML” button on the notice or navigate to Dashboard > WPML > Setup.
-This will activate the Setup wizard.

 Setup Wizard